 Why is it that this song resonates with me and so many people?
 What connects us to the song?
 Certainly the lyrics mean something different to each person.
 Why does our culture love this song?
 Is it the the stunning vocals?
 Or the calm, classical tone of the music?
 We read in the bible how David would play the lyre to calm Saul down (1 Samuel 16:14-23).
 Or, if we dig a little more, there’s a deeper, natural need that we all feel, a need to get out of the shallow.
-For me, the “shallow” represents a place where human relationships are the most disconnected, a place where authentic, personal relationships are lost.
+For me, the “shallow” represents a place where human relationships are disconnected, a place where authentic, personal relationships are lost.
 We’re connected more on social media than we are in person.
-What we long for is, “the deep end”, where we make more connections, deeper connections, are made with other people.
+We long for this, “the deep end”, where we make more connections, much deeper connections with other people.

 I’m off the deep end, watch as I dive in